wp-plugins/fancybox-gallery/readme.txt

     http://fancy.klade.lv/

 == Changelog ==
+= 0.3	2009-06-11 =
+* Upgraded to fancybox 1.2.1
+* Due to new version of fancybox, which requires jQuery version 1.3.2, the plugin now requires WordPress 2.8 (or at least the newer jQuery)
+* Now supports next/previous image navigation within gallery images of a post.

 = 0.2	2009-01-26 =
 * Override table styles for image captions so that it works better with more themes.